ansible/vscode-ansible/doc/development.md

 The funny bit is you need to give access to "All organizations" because the only organization listed there was "myuser", which produced a token that gave 401 (access denied).

+## Release and publication of extension

+Any push made to the `main` branch will trigger an [jenkins job](https://studio-jenkins-csb-codeready.apps.ocp4.prod.psi.redhat.com/job/ansible/) that produces an artifact.
+The new version will be uploaded to [marketplace.visualstudio.com](https://marketplace.visualstudio.com/) and [open-vsx.org](https://open-vsx.org/) stores only when the pipeline is approved by a core developer from Jenkins interface.